sophiajt/rust_proposals/rust_new_error_format.md

 # Detailed design

-The RFC is separated into two parts: the format of error messages and the format of --explain messages.
+The RFC is separated into two parts: the format of error messages and the format of expanded error messages (using --explain).

 ## Format of error messages